leehpham/lib-ts/docs/DEPENDENCIES.md

   migrated from `typescript-eslint`.
   Developed and maintained by eslint-stylistic.
 - `@types/eslint__js`: Type definitions for `@eslint/js`.
   Developed and maintained by DefinitelyTyped.
-- `@types/lodash`: Type definitions for `lodash`.
-  Developed and maintained by DefinitelyTyped.
 - `@types/node`: Type definitions for Node.js.
   Developed and maintained by DefinitelyTypes.